eliashaeussler/cache-warmup/docs/api/options.md

 <small>🐝&nbsp;Default: `new GuzzleHttp\Client()`</small>

-> A preconfigured Guzzle client to use for parsing XML sitemaps.
+> A preconfigured Guzzle client to use when parsing XML sitemaps.

 ```php
 use EliasHaeussler\CacheWarmup;